p2panda/handbook/rfc/0001-schema/0001-schema.md

+---
+working group: Panda Working Group
+status: draft
+created: 2020-05-21
+rfc: 0001-schema
+version: 1
+authors:
+  -
+    name: Vincent Ahrend
+    email: mail@vincentahrend.com
+---

-# RFC 0001: Schema
+# Schema

-A schema describes data that is stored and indexed on a server.
-It defines  message types that can be created by clients in the network.
-From another perspective one could understand a schema as a specification of materialized views over all bamboo logs (inspired by Kappa Database Architecture).
-Having the possibility to define custom schemas for the server allows for a flexible and fast introduction of new message types, use-cases and clients in the network.

-Each schema can be installed, changed or removed on a server by running schema migrations.
-A schema migration is a message type by itself and is stored as an entry on a bamboo log.
-Each schema migration message consists of a simple description of message fields including their names and types.

-## Terminology

-- **entry**: An entry in a [bamboo log](https://github.com/AljoschaMeyer/bamboo)
-- **message**: A p2panda message contained in an entry, can be either a *schema message* or an *instance message*
-- **schema message**: Contains instructions used to define a database schema and a specification for *instance messages*.
-- **instance message**: Contains instructions that can be applied to a database schema in order to instantiate *instances*.
-- **instance**: A row in a database that represents an object within a p2panda-based application

-## Overview
+## Summary

-A schema describes a database schema and a message specification through a series of schema migrations.
-A schema is represented by a bamboo log.
-Every message on the log is a schema migration.
-Thereby, the version number of a schema is defined by the *sequence number* of the migration's log entry.

-Each schema migration is one of:

-- `schema-meta`: sets schema metadata
-- `schema-migration`: Used by server to create or alter database tables and to migrate *instance messages*.
-- `schema-revert`: Used by server to revert to an earlier version, recreating instance data, which may have been deleted or corrupted by intermittent migrations.

-Just like the schema itself, instances of the schema are described by messages.
-However, these instance messages are encoded in bamboo entries of users’ logs - not the schema log.
-Every instance message specifies a *versioned schema*.

-Possible instance message kinds are:

-- `create`: creates a database row
-- `update`: updates a row
-- `delete`: drops a row
+p2panda is a protocol for publishing structured data in a semi-federated network of peers.
+Messages are published by p2panda *clients* using the [bamboo protocol](https://github.com/AljoschaMeyer/bamboo) and relayed to other peers either through *servers* or via direct connections.
+While messages are encoded by clients as *entries* on *bamboo logs*, the payload of these entries is encoded using the p2panda message schemas described in this document.

+This schema specification describes a meta-schema, that is used to publish specifications for application data schemas.
+Each schema definition describes both the format of messages used for data exchange as well as the database schema used to retain the message content.
+The latter aspect can also be seen as creating materialized view from bamboo logs (inspired by the Kappa Database Architecture).

+Server administrators explicitly decide which schemas to materialize on their infrastructure based on the needs of their users.
+Application developers can effortlessly update and extend their schemata by publishing *migrations*, which are then applied on servers that materialize these schematas.

+Being able to publish custom data schemas in a p2p network allows application developers to quickly create and distribute clients in a distributed architecture.
+Building on the bamboo protocol allows for high-performance synchronisation and data validation.
+By leveraging materialized views, clients can run on ressource-restricted hardware such as mobile devices and still benefit from the advantages of a distributed networking architecture.

-## Usage
+# Usage

 Implementations of the p2panda schema should allow for easy and fun usage.
-This section outlines a couple of essential user flows using a (non-existent) command line interface `panda`.
+This section outlines a couple of essential user flows using a (fictional) command line interface `panda`.

 All of the examples presume an already existing bamboo keypair on the local computer.

-### Creating a new schema
+## Creating a new schema

 The `panda` command line application is used to register a new schema for the fictional *slothmail* application.